-Remote heart monitoring has been an effective part of heart treatment plans for more than two decades, and has continued to grow in importance during the COVID-19 pandemic.
+Remote heart monitoring has been an effective part of heart treatment plans for more than two decades and continues to grow in importance.

-People with arrhythmia or an irregular heartbeat, who are under a doctor’s care, can help manage their heart condition from home via remote monitoring.
+People with an irregular heartbeat – known as arrhythmia – who are under a doctor’s care, can help manage their heart condition from home via remote monitoring.
 There are several types of remote heart monitoring devices, including wearable devices and smartphones.

 “In some cases, it’s now possible to do routine checks on both the heart and the device remotely without the need for a visit to the hospital or a clinic,” says Douglas Gibson, MD, director of cardiac electrophysiology at Scripps Clinic John R. Anderson V Medical Pavilion.

-“The doctor who receives the transmitted information can look for changes that have occurred either with the rhythm of the heart or device used.”
+“The doctor who receives the transmitted information can look for changes that have occurred either with the rhythm of the heart or device used,” Dr. Gibson says.

 Symptoms related to arrythmias may include: